hanaDemma/Pharmaceuticals-finance-data-Analysis-week-4/README.md

 └── requirements.txt

 ## Deliverables
-- Python environment setup.
+- Python Environment Setup: A fully configured development environment with all necessary libraries and tools.
-- GitHub repository with proper branches and version control.
+- GitHub Repository: Includes appropriate branches for collaboration and version control.
-- CI/CD workflows configured under  .github/workflows/.
+- CI/CD Workflows: Configuration files under .github/workflows/ for continuous integration and deployment.

  ## Exploration of Customer Purchasing Behavior
  ## Objective
-    To analyze how factors like promotions, new store openings, and other measures influence customer purchasing behavior.
+    - Analyze how key factors, such as promotions, new store openings, and other operational measures, influence customer purchasing behavior.
 ## Tasks
-- Create a GitHub repository and set up branch task-1.
+- Set up a GitHub repository with a dedicated task-1 branch.
-- Perform exploratory data analysis (EDA) on the dataset.
+- Perform Exploratory Data Analysis (EDA) using Jupyter Notebook (exploratory_analysis.ipynb).
-- Log steps using the logger library in Python for traceability and reproducibility.
+- Implement logging with Python's logging library to ensure traceability and reproducibility of the analysis steps.
-- Commit work at least three times a day with clear messages.
+- Commit progress at least three times daily, with descriptive and clear commit messages.

 ## Dependencies
-The project requires the following Python libraries:
+This project relies on the following Python libraries:

-- pandas
-- seaborn
-- scikit-learn
-- matplotlib
+- pandas: Data manipulation and analysis.
-- Logging
+- seaborn: Data visualization.
+- scikit-learn: Machine learning tools.
+- matplotlib: Plotting and visualization.
+- logging: Tracking and documenting process flows.

 ## Contribution Guidelines
-1. Fork the repository.
+1. Fork the Repository: Clone the main repository to your GitHub account.
-2. Create a new feature branch (feature-your-feature).
+2. Create a Feature Branch: Name the branch using the format feature/your-feature.
-3. Commit your changes and push to your branch.
-4. Open a pull request and describe the changes in detail.
+3. Make Changes: Implement your feature or changes.
+4. Commit Regularly: Use clear and descriptive commit messages.
+5. Push Your Branch: Push your feature branch to the remote repository.
+6. Open a Pull Request (PR): Submit a PR with a detailed description of your changes for review.